Dynamics of Real-Time Simulation – Chapter 6 – Special Methods for Simulating Linear Systems

 (6.20)

-Note that the gain and phase errors are proportional to and depend on the characteristic root .
+Note that the gain and phase errors are proportional to

 When the integral in Eq.
 (6.6) is evaluated in this case, the following difference equation is obtained: